 With more than 4.4 million Indo-Americans in the US, a cheaper way to communicate between the two countries is constantly in demand.
 As we all know, international calls usually cost a lot more than local ones especially if you’re using a roaming service.
 But, fear not.
 There are several ways to make cheap international calls.

 So, what’s the cheapest way to call India from the US?

 Actually, the cheapest way may vary from person to person.
-It depends on the purpose and frequency of the call and who you’re calling.
+It usually depends on the frequency of the call and what device you are calling.
 So to give a singular sweeping answer to that question is just not possible.

-Each method of placing a call to India has its own advantage and disadvantages.
+In general, there are three ways you can make cheap calls to India: unlimited voice plans, prepaid calling cards and calling apps.
+Each method has its own advantage and disadvantages.
 If you read through the various online forums, different people have differing opinions.
 Some will say their way is cheaper and others will swear that theirs is the way to go.

 So which method is cheapest for you?
 Read on to find out.

 When we hear the term “unlimited”, particularly when buying something, it conjures up an image of getting more than our money’s worth.
 Sky’s the limit.
 No holds barred.

 Lots of phone companies are now offering unlimited postpaid plans to their subscribers.
 Why do you think is that?
 Simple, it sells.
 People are craving for it.
 Also, who could resist such an offer?

 Unlimited plan packages usually consist of unlimited voice calls and unlimited SMS.
 Other pricier options would include unlimited or capped mobile data.
 All this for a fixed monthly fee.